SasaPetrov/mart30b/readme.md

 # hello-world
-Hello World repository for Git tutorial MART30
-This is an example repository for the Git tutoial on https://www.w3schools.com
+Hello World repository for Git tutorial MART30 opeeet MART30, ali B This is an example repository for the Git tutoial on https://www.w3schools.com

 This repository is built step by step in the tutorial.